ncihtan/htan_missing_manual/data_model/identifiers.md

 ### Step 1: Determine you HTAN Center ID

 Please see [HTAN Centers](../overview/centers.md) to determine your HTAN Center ID.
-If the data is part of a Trans Network Project (TNP), use the HTAN Center ID assigned to the TNP.
+If the data are part of a Trans Network Project (TNP), use the HTAN Center ID assigned to the TNP.

 ### Step 2: Assign HTAN Identifiers for all Research Participants.